 Open compressed files transparently

-This small Python module provides a xopen function that works like the built-in open function, but can also deal with compressed files.
-Supported compression formats are gzip, bzip2 and xz.
-They are automatically recognized by their file extensions .gz, .bz2 or .xz.
+This Python module provides an xopen function that works like the built-in open function but also transparently deals with compressed files.
+Supported compression formats are currently gzip, bzip2, xz and optionally Zstandard.

 Open a file for reading: